zoom-studio/react-menu-list/README.md

 ## Types

-[Flow Type](http://flowtype.org/) declarations for this module are included!
+[Flow](http://flowtype.org/) type declarations for this module are included!
 As of Flow v0.23, you must add the following entries to your `.flowconfig` file's options section for them to work: